 OceanWatch Australia has, for 5 years, been working to provide an alternative tool for shoreline erosion.
-Turning old oyster shell into living shorelines.
+Turning old oyster shells into living shorelines.

 To restore these crucial habitats OceanWatch engages engineers and ecologists, to design “living shorelines”.
-The “living shoreline” concept started out by taking old oyster shell and bagging in coir (coconut fibre) mesh bags.
+The “living shoreline” concept started by taking old oyster shells and bagging them in coir (coconut fibre) mesh bags.
 These are then strategically pegged on eroded shorelines, providing a home for a multitude of other marine animals, and a surface on which free-swimming oyster larvae can settle.

 Over time, the oysters can grow together to form a reef, and the coconut fibre breaks down.
 The project uses 100% natural, biodegradable materials ensuring that these living structures help to support, rather than degrade the surrounding ecosystem.
-The technique is extremely effective in the short to medium term providing habitat and wave energy absorption but limited longer term as the current design of fibre breaks down too quickly and requires re application every 12-18 months.
-As part of a wider strategy they are a tool.
+The technique is extremely effective in the short to medium term providing habitat and wave energy absorption.
+However, its success is limited longer term as the current design of fibre breaks down too quickly and requires re-application every 12-18 months.
+Living Shorelines are therefore to be seen as a tool within a wider strategy.

-Funding support has been provided by the Australia Government, Sydney Coastal Councils Group, Greater Sydney Local Land Services, Landcare NSW and the NSW Recreational Fishing Trust.
+Funding support has been provided by the Australian Government, Sydney Coastal Councils Group, Greater Sydney Local Land Services, Landcare NSW and the NSW Recreational Fishing Trust.

 To find out how you can get involved please email firstname.lastname@example.org